 What Globetrotting rides have you since completed/planned/dreamed about?

 Well I’ve only completed the one ride to date, the Glenorchy Back Country Ride.
-I’m taking my youngest daughter to Tasmania in December for the Tassie Tiger Trail.
+I’m taking my youngest daughter on another Globetrotting holiday in December.

 Future adventures include Iceland and Patagonia, plus The Kimberley Ride.
 I like the idea of going cross country in Scotland and Ireland too, but might have to have some proper equestrian training before I take on that challenge.